nicolasleger/https-everywhere/CONTRIBUTING.md

 Rules should be written in a way that is consistent, easy for humans to read and debug, reduces the chance of errors, and makes testing easy.

 To that end, here are some style guidelines for writing or modifying rulesets.
 They are intended to help and simplify in places where choices are ambiguous, but like all guidelines they can be broken if the circumstances require it.

+### Indentation & Misc Stylistic Conventions

+Use tabs for indentation.
+For `tests` and `exclusions`, place them under the `target` that they refer to, indented one additional layer.
+See below for an example.

+We provide an `.editorconfig` file in the top-level path, which you can configure your editor of choice to use.
+This will enforce proper indentation.

+Use double quotes (`"`, not `'`).

 ### Wildcards in Targets